eluv-io/elv-dapp-sample/README.md

 signing, and Marketplace access.
 Operations highlighted by this sample:
 - User methods: calls that get info on the currently logged-in user
 - Marketplace methods: calls that get info on the marketplaces for primary and secondary sales
-- NFT ownership validation:
-  - Use a cross-chain oracle query to check for ownership on an EVM blockchain (Eluvio, mainnet, polkadot, or any other)
-  - Use a cross-chain oracle query to check for ownership on the flow blockchain
-  - Use a cross-chain oracle query to check for ownership on the solana blockchain
+- NFT ownership validation: Use a cross-chain oracle query to check for ownership on an EVM, flow, solana blockchain
 - Embed token-gated content: simplify the embedding of fabric-hosted DRM video in an `<iframe>`

 The library is documented here: